-Each of the four major rapture beliefs (pre-tribulation, mid-tribulation, pre-wrath, and post-tribulation) have a specific point, during the 70th week of Daniel, for the rapture to occur.
+Each of the four major rapture beliefs (pre-tribulation, mid-tribulation, pre-wrath, and post-tribulation) have a relatively specific point, during the 70th week of Daniel, for the rapture to occur.
 The events of the 70th week are unfolded in the 7 seals, 7 trumpets, and 7 bowls of Revelation (chapters 4-19).
-We will look at the differences in the timing of each rapture theory to get a better understanding of them.
-This article will not argue the pros and cons of the different views, but simply looks at their timing in relation to the seals, trumpets, and bowls.
+We will look at the 70th week timing of each rapture theory to get a better understanding of them.
+This article will not argue the pros and cons of the different views, but simply give a very brief overview of each in relation to the seals, trumpets, and bowls.
 Also, be aware that there are varying views and beliefs among each group.
-We can’t even confine our differences to just four views.
-So, please forgive me if I don’t “get it right”.
+We can’t even confine our differences to just four views, so please forgive me if I don’t “get it right”.

 The pre-tribulation view places the rapture before any of the events of the seals, trumpets, and bowls of Revelation.
-This view says that the entirety of the seals, trumpets, and bowls is the wrath of God, and that Christians will not be present during any of it (1 Thessalonians 5:9).
-(Note- the other three views divide the 70th week of Daniel into two sections- the Great Tribulation and the Wrath of God.)
+This view says that the entirety of the seals, trumpets, and bowls (and, therefore, the entire 7 years of Daniel’s 70th week) is the wrath of God, and that Christians will not be present during any of it (1 Thessalonians 5:9).
 The pre-tribulation view looks to Revelation 4:1 where the apostle John, who they say represents the church, is called up to heaven.
 In the next fifteen chapters (Rev. 4-18), John (and therefore the church) looks down on earth as the events of the seals, trumpets, and bowls unfold.
 They point out that the word “church” does not appear again until chapter 19 where it is pictured as a bride, beautifully adorned for her husband, which then returns to earth with the Bridegroom.

-The mid-tribulation view places the rapture after the sixth seal, but before the 7 trumpets and 7 bowls.
+The mid-tribulation view divides the 70th week of Daniel into two sections- the Great Tribulation and the Wrath of God.
+This view places the rapture after the sixth seal, but before the 7 trumpets and 7 bowls.
 Revelation 6:12-17 speaks of a cosmic chaos, after the opening of the sixth seal, during which time the unbelievers declare, “…the great day of his wrath is come; and who shall be able to stand?”
 Revelation 7:1-9 then tells of the “sealing” of the servants of God, after which a great multitude is seen in heaven.

 The post-tribulation view, like the mid-tribulation and pre-wrath views, also places the rapture after the sixth seal.
 This view differs, however, in that it generally views the seals, trumpets, and bowls as running simultaneously rather than concurrent.
 Therefore, the post-tribulation view also places the rapture after the sixth trumpet and (usually) after the sixth bowl, and at the end of Daniel’s 70th week.
 Placing the rapture after the bowls of God’s wrath means that Christians will not be raptured until after the wrath of God is poured out on unbelievers.
 The post-tribulation view holds that the rapture and the return of Jesus are one event.